ioxcfk2liusosfjox2x7

 Where I Started (and Why)

 I began this fall, during those cool, workable afternoons when the leaves have settled and the soil is soft enough to disturb without effort.
-Every seed I chose for this round of the experiment was one that benefits from cold stratification.
+Every seed I chose for this round was one that benefits from cold stratification.
 Poppies, bachelor buttons of unknown age, the older scabiosa seed saved from a local grower’s bouquet, and the various wildflower packets that have followed me through several moves all went into this category.

 The timing mattered because this is how these seeds behave in nature.
 They fall in autumn, sit through winter, and wake up when the soil tells them it is time.
 If any of these older seeds still have a spark, this is the moment they will respond to.
+I scattered them in the named beds where I wanted color — the Bears Bed, the back corners — but also in the margins.
+The edge of the woods where the soil is thin.
+Under trees that drop their leaves early and create their own mulch.
+Places I would never deliberately plant anything precious, which made them perfect for a test I was not sure would work.

 My Approach This Fall